nhsuk/nhsuk-frontend/docs/contributing/testing.md

 | iOS              | Google Chrome (latest 2 versions)      | compliant   |
 | Android          | Google Chrome (latest 2 versions)      | compliant   |
 | Android          | Samsung Internet (latest 2 versions)   | compliant   |

-'Compliant' means that the components must look as good and function as well as they do in other modern browsers.

-'Functional' means the components may not look perfect in the given browser, but must still be usable without errors and without 'looking broken'.

 ## Assistive technology support